Mental Health

 self care

-We provide training and education to help employees learn how to control their stress reactions and increase stress tolerance in the workplace.
+We provide training and education to help employees learn how to control stress responses and increase their tolerance to stress in the workplace.

-This is conducted at each workplace during the first, second, and third years after joining the company.
+This is carried out at each workplace in the first, second and third years after joining the company.

-We have set up a specialized space called ``Mind Fitness Zone'' where you can practice mindfulness (meditation) in a quiet place.
+We have set up a special space called the "Mind Fitness Zone" where you can practice mindfulness (meditation) in a quiet place.

 mind fitness zone